 Don’t let passive-aggressive behavior get in the way of your goals.

-How Do You Write A Networking Email?
+What Do You Write In A Networking Email?

 Tell them about the work you admire and how you feel about it.